 As a landlord, you want insurance that’s tailored specifically to protect your residential rental property.
+This is where landlord protection insurance (or dwelling fire) comes in.
 You do your best to choose good tenants and the same goes for your insurance.

 What's typically covered?

 The home and other structures on the lot

 Personal property on the premises that you provide (i.e. stove, refrigerator, washer/dryer)